massCodeIO/documentation/docs/essentials/folders.md

 Call the context menu by right-clicking on the folder and selecting **"Rename"** or **"Delete"**.

-> Deleting the folder will cause all snippets in it, as well as in all sub-folders, to move to **"InBox"**.
+> Deleting the folder will cause all snippets in it, as well as in all sub-folders, to move to **"Inbox"**.

 ## Set the Default Folder Language